VictoriaChoy/victoriachoy.github.io/README.md

 # About me
 I’m passionate about innovative teaching methodology with a student-centered approach.
-I have over 10 years of experience strategizing effective learning experiences for students from preschoolers to adults in the transdisciplinary approach.
+I have about 10 years of experience strategizing effective learning experiences for students from preschoolers to adults in the transdisciplinary approach.
 I grew up in a coastal city in southeast China, and am an avid STEAM project developer, and fan of choreography and music.
 I’m excited to work with you!

 3D Printing Project